gpakosz/PackedArray/README.md

 # PackedArray: random access array of tightly packed unsigned integers

+## TLDR

+*PackedArray comes to the rescue when you're in a desperate need for an uint9_t or uint17_t array.*

 ## What?

 When you want to hold an unordered sequence of unsigned integers into memory,